 Carefully manoeuvring the strands, Abriani then lays the pasta over a wooden frame, criss-crossing three threaded layers over one another, creating a translucent pane of pasta.
 The su filindeu is then left to dry in the sun while Abriani starts the process all over again.

 According to Abriani, the real challenge of the dish is balancing the consistency of the dough.
 Should the semolina lack elasticity, she adds a touch of salted water.
 When it needs more moisture, a dab of separately prepared unsalted water is used.
 There is no science to this.
-According to Abriani, the key is “understanding the dough with your hands”.
+As Abriani explains, the key is “understanding the dough with your hands”.
 It is small wonder that it is so challenging to reproduce.

 Over the years, many have tried to get to grips with the “threads of God”.
 Celebrity chef Jamie Oliver spent several hours alongside Abriani, attempting to replicate the process.
 Representatives from the Barilla pasta making company worked to create a machine that could reproduce Abriani’s techniques.
 All failed spectacularly.